Skip to main content

 Look for Someone With Experience

 Many attorneys focus on a particular area of law.
-When you file a wrongful death lawsuit, you want an attorney who has experience handling matters similar to yours.
+When you file a wrongful death lawsuit, you want a wrongful death attorney who has experience handling matters similar to yours.

 You would not hire a bicycle mechanic to work on your car.
 Similarly, you should not handle an inexperienced attorney to handle your wrongful death claim.
 Our team at Rosen Justice Injury Lawyers has over fifty years of combined experience helping clients with wrongful death claims.